Netflix cuts ties with Kevin Spacey

 Netflix is cutting ties with Kevin Spacey as the actor faces a growing number of allegations of sexual harassment and assault.

-In a carefully worded statement, the streaming network made reference to the fact that the decision on how to proceed with "House of Cards" now lies with Media Rights Capital, which produces the show for Netflix.
+In a carefully worded statement, the streaming network made reference to the fact that the decision on how to proceed with "House of Cards" now primarily lies with Media Rights Capital, which produces the show for Netflix.
 The company made clear that it would not continue to be involved with the show if Spacey has any part in the drama's future.

-"Netflix will not be involved with any further production of 'House of Cards' that includes Kevin Spacey," a spokesperson for the company said.
-"We will continue to work with MRC during this hiatus time to evaluate our path forward as it relates to the show."

-"Netflix will not be involved with any further production of 'House of Cards' that includes Kevin Spacey," a spokesperson for the streaming giant said.
+"Netflix will not be involved with any further production of 'House of Cards' that includes Kevin Spacey," a spokesperson for the network said.
 "We will continue to work with MRC during this hiatus time to evaluate our path forward as it relates to the show."

 Netflix has also decided not to proceed with the release of the film "Gore," which stars and is produced by Spacey, the statement said.
 The film had been in post-production.